Bleak budget outlook leaves Merkel's conservatives no choice on debt

 The source said it was simply impossible to cut 60 billion to 80 billion euros in the budget just to get public finances in line with the rules again - especially with Germany heading towards a federal election in September.

-Armin Laschet, the new leader of Merkel's Christian Democratic Union (CDU), said in a newspaper interview that there was probably no other way than to suspend the debt brake again.
+Armin Laschet, the new leader of Merkel's Christian Democratic Union (CDU), said in a newspaper interview that there was probably no other way but to suspend the debt brake again.

-"Next year, we will surely have to use Article 115 of the Basic Law again for an exception to the debt brake", Laschet told Stuttgarter Zeitung.
+"Next year, we will surely have to use Article 115 of the Basic Law again for an exception to the debt brake," Laschet told the Stuttgarter Zeitung.

 Laschet even suggested that it could be difficult to stick to the fiscal rules beyond next year.

-The comments increase the chances for Germany will continue its debt-financed fiscal splurge next year.
+His comments increase the chances that Germany will continue its debt-financed fiscal splurge next year.
 This would set the tone for the wider debate in the euro zone on how much longer governments should keep spending to fight the crisis.

+Carsten Schneider, a senior lawmaker of Scholz's centre-left Social Democrats, said the government would probably need to push up its record debt plans of currently 180 billion euros this year with a supplementary budget to cover increased costs for rapid coronavirus tests and grants for struggling firms.

+The federal government took on net new debt of nearly 130 billion euros last year which so far has been the highest annual new borrowing on record in Europe's largest economy.

-In January, Merkel's chief of staff Helge Braun opened the door for continued deficit spending with a proposal to soften Germany's debt issuance law, because Berlin would not be able to stick to the strict limits on borrowing for several more years.
+In January, Merkel's chief of staff Helge Braun opened the door for continued deficit spending with a proposal to soften the debt issuance law because Berlin would not be able to stick to the strict limits on borrowing for several more years.

 But a reform of the rules would need a two-thirds majority in both chambers of parliament - a tricky task given Germany's increasingly splintered political landscape with seven parties.